SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/docker-enterprise-edition.md

 ### Step 2.
 Deploy Sumo Logic Collection Helm Chart to collect logs and metrics

-For details please see [Kubernetes Observability](/docs/observability/kubernetes) and check [Kubernetes Quickstart](/docs/observability/kubernetes/quickstart.md) to see installation instruction.
+For details see [Kubernetes Observability](/docs/observability/kubernetes) and check the [Kubernetes Quickstart](/docs/observability/kubernetes/quickstart.md) for installation instructions.

 #### Troubleshooting